credo-science/credo-webapp/README.md

 python runserver
 ```

-API web interface will be available at the displayed URL.
+API web interface will be available at the displayed URL under the `/web/` path.

 ## Interacting with the v1 API: